polterguy/polterguy.github.io/documentation/magic.lambda.slots/index.md

    return-value:int:57
 ```

-Notice, slots aren't serialised in any ways, implying if your web server restarts its process, your previously created
+Notice, the above slot aren't persisted in any ways, implying if your web server restarts its process, your
-dynamic slot is remove.
+slot is removed.
 If you want to make sure your slots becomes a permanent part of your application, you need to
 make sure you are somehow creating it during server startup, which can normally be done on a per module basis, by putting
 a Hyperlambda file into your module's _"magic.startup"_ folder, which makes sure the code is executed during startup
 of your web app.